razerspeed/Amazon-similar-product-finder-using-Deep-Learning/README.md

 The app uses deep learning method to compare images of product.

 The model contain a CNN model that find embedding for product images and then find the nearest neighbour using KNN .
+For training the model the kaggle competition dataset shopee-product-matching was used.

+The model is containerized using Docker and deployed in Heroku.